Plasma-Lab/Unreal-Image-Segmentation-Doc/README.md

 ## My label images are black, what is going on?

 The plugin is producing a PNG image containing the class of the object in the red channel (first channel).
 You will not be able to open it with an image viewer.

+## Can I change the resolution of my captures?

+Yes you can!
+The plugin default to a 1024 x 1024 capture window.
+To edit the capture size, go to the "utils" folder and open both **RT_renderTarget_ImgSeg** and **RT_renderTarget_ImgSeg_PP**.
+You can edit the size of the capture in each window, do not forgot to do it on both!